FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 2. Release cancelled subscriptions

-3. Query free subscriptions from DB and for each:
+3. Query free subscriptions from DB, and for each one:
-    1. create notification session (create mountpoint and register listeners)
+    1. Create a notification session (create mountpoint and register listeners)
-    2. lock subscription (set UniConfig instance)
+    2. Lock the subscription (set UniConfig instance)

 !!!
 There is a hard limit for how many sessions can a single UniConfig node